-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to chemotherapy may increase the risk for birth defects over that background risk.
+This sheet talks about exposure to chemotherapy in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your health care provider.

 What is chemotherapy?

-Chemotherapy is a term that describes the use of drugs to treat cancer.
-It is one of the most widely used methods to treat cancer.
+Chemotherapy is a term that describes the use of drugs, to treat or control cancer.
+It is a common method used to treat cancer in addition to surgery and radiotherapy.
 When a chemotherapeutic drug is given orally (by mouth) or intravenously (through vein), it enters the bloodstream and travels throughout the body.

 How does chemotherapy work?

 Cancer cells are different from healthy cells in your body.
-Cancer cells multiply and grow very fast, and sometimes they spread to other areas of your body.
+Cancer cells multiply and grow very fast, and can spread to other areas of your body.
 Chemotherapy tries to block cancer cell growth.
 Each drug has its own specific use, strengths, and side effects.
+Please talk to our healthcare providers about the medication you will receive.

 Will I be able to become pregnant after having chemotherapy?

-When chemotherapeutic drugs affect the division of cancer cells, they also interfere with the division of normal cells, including those in the reproduction system (organs needed for pregnancy).
+Chemotherapeutic drugs affect the division of cancer cells, and also interfere with the division of normal cells, including those in the reproduction system (organs needed for pregnancy).
 This could affect a woman’s ability to become pregnant.
-For most women, reproductive function (ability to get pregnancy) can return to normal within months after chemotherapy has been completed.
+For most women, reproductive function (ability to get pregnant) can return to normal within months after chemotherapy has been completed.
 For some women, it can take several years.
 How much a chemotherapy treatment would affect a woman’s future ability to get pregnant varies from one drug to another.
-Discuss your specific medication with your healthcare provider.
+Discuss your specific medication with your healthcare providers.
 In general, younger women are more likely to regain reproductive function than older women.

 I had chemotherapy as a child.
 I am now pregnant.
 Will my previous exposure to these drugs cause birth defects in my baby?

 Probably not.
-So far, studies do not suggest that exposure to chemotherapeutic agents in childhood increases the risk for birth defects in the children of women who later become pregnant.
+So far, studies do not suggest that exposure to chemotherapeutic agents in childhood increases the chance for birth defects in the children of women who later become pregnant.